-The class of flight avionics system targeted by our work is a networked parallel message-passing architecture containing many computing nodes, as shown in Figure 2.
+The class of flight avionics system targeted by our work is a networked parallel message-passing architecture containing many computing nodes.
 At the individual node level, ARINC 653-compliant time and space partitioning separates the software applications into sets with compatible safety and security requirements.
 Inside a given time partition, the applications run within a hard real-time deadline scheduler that executes the applications at a variety of harmonic periods.